Memorial Acclamation: Lutheran Rite

+Anglican Rite

 In its 1979 version of the Book of Common Prayer, the Episcopal Church (United States) has in Prayer B the acclamation:

 In three of its Rite 2 eucharistic prayers, the acclamation is made by celebrant and people together.

 The Book of Alternative Services of the Anglican Church of Canada has a Memorial Acclamation, as have some United Methodist churches.